 In addition to a good, old-fashioned dusting and purging I also like to freshen up our daily routines including finding smarter ways to save time and energy on many of our everyday tasks.

 Tip #1: Rise and Shine

 Throughout my entire life, I’ve always been more of a night owl rather than a morning person.
 I enjoy the peace and quiet of late night hours because I have time to think, write, pay bills, plan meals, and get lost in a great book without any interruptions from my kids and even our dogs!
 The downside to this is it’s not as easy to roll out of bed early in the morning.
 This is especially true during the winter months because it’s so cozy and warm in my soft, flannel sheets on those frosty, dark winter mornings.
 Once daylight savings occurs, however, the days are longer and it’s much easier to get the day going.
 By simply getting up 20 or so minutes before the rest of your family, you can not only grab a little peace and quiet, you can get your day off to a super organized start which will save you time from the usual morning scurry if you tend to hit the snooze button one too many times.
 Rise and Shine a bit earlier and your entire family will benefit each day.

 Tip #2: Evaluate Your Daily Schedule

 Now that you’re getting up a few minutes earlier each day, use this time for some reflection on how life is going.
 Are you always behind the eight ball each day running crazy looking for backpacks, kid’s shoes, missing homework assignments?
 Do you always have to punt at dinner?

 By figuring out your time wasters and finding solutions, you'll save time and your sanity—so make a list of even two or three things you’d like to change in your family’s schedule and stick to it.

-#3: Color-Coded Towels
+Tip #3: Buy Color-Coded Towels

-Raising 8 kids means extra time in the kitchen, the car and especially the laundry room.
+Raising eight kids means extra time in the kitchen, the car ,and especially the laundry room.
 Once my kids hit their tween and teen years it seemed we never had enough towels.
 Long, hot showers became a staple in their lives and sometimes, twice a day!
 I couldn’t keep enough clean towels in the linen closet, and to be honest, I didn’t think it was necessary they use two or more towels each day.
 To solve this we purchased and assigned colored towels to each child.
 Each of them got 5 towels of their designated color and they have to make them last for the entire week.

 Now they learn to hang them to dry for more than one use or take care of washing them themselves.
 They’re also very protective of their individual towel stash and because they’re color coded, everyone knows if someone is trying to borrow their towel.
 I’ve added hours to my week with this tip alone!